kumu/help/site/guides/the-profile.md

 ## Label

 The label is the name of the element and what shows up on the map.
-By default we add a line break in when the name becomes too long but if you'd like to include your own line breaks, simply add a double space.
+We automatically add a line break when the name becomes too long but if you'd like to include your own line breaks, simply add a double space.
 This is quite useful when trying to make labels fit within an element circle rather than having the labels show up below the element.

 ## Type